Is Hair Transplant Permanent or Temporary Solution?

 Is Additional Treatment Needed After a Hair Transplant?

-Hair transplant surgery provides a solution for specific areas of hair loss.
+Hair transplant surgery provides a permanent solution for specific areas of hair loss.
 However, it does not guarantee permanent prevention or eradication of hair loss and will not impact the natural hair loss progression in other parts of the scalp.

 Types of Hair Transplant Surgery